 The sad reality with technology is that with new functionalities, come fresh new threats.
 New breeds of cyber threats and ransomware have emerged in the past couple of years in hopes of inflicting harmful actions on your network’s security and protection.
 While ransomware is still a focal point in cybersecurity, a 2018 report released by Check Point revealed that cybercriminals are moving into a different direction.

-The report shows that although hackers are still looking for easy and quick targets, remote access trojan (RAT), has entered the Global Threat Index’s Top 10 list for the first time ever.
+The report shows that although hackers are still looking for easy and quick targets, remote access trojan (RAT), has entered the Global Threat Indexes Top 10 list for the first time ever.
 Although this type of malware has been around for almost two decades now, a lot of modern businesses are still unprepared to face such a powerful security threat.
-In this guide, we’ll define what remote access trojan is.
-We’ll also analyze the business risks it can give to your business.
+In this guide, we have define what remote access trojan is.
+We have also analyze the business risks it can give to your business.

 Remote access trojan or RAT is a type of malware that provides attackers with the ability to control a computer or a device via an established remote connection.
 One of the goals of this malware is to steal information and spy on your system or network.
 Typically, remote access trojan enters your system by disguising as a legitimate software.
 But once it has entered your network, it’s going to give attackers unwanted access by creating a backdoor in your system.